MarkyJoe1990/SRPG-Studio/Mechanics/Turn Rewards/$readme.txt

 	Amount of gold or bonus to give.

 	turn
-	Required.
 	Designates the turn count the player must meet or be under in order to receive the reward at the end of the chapter.
 	Set this to -1 to make the reward unconditional.

+	switchId
+	Designates the local chapter switch that needs to be on in order to receive the reward at the end of the chapter.
+	Set this to -1 to make the reward unconditional.
+	Objective Screen will use the switch's description to explain to the player how to get the reward.

 	This plugin overrides the original functions for:
 	ObjectiveWindow._drawObjectiveArea